NirantK/nirantk.github.io/content/writing/why-i-quit-data-science.md

 ## What were your considerations while making this decision?

-### Skill Stack
+### Skills

 This is how I understand the world today: There are 3 primary functions around data: data engineering, modeling (e.g. predictive) and data analytics.

 I could keep going deeper into modeling e.g. learning more about CNNs and Transformers.
 Between writing the NLP Book and professional Machine Learning, I'd guess that I'm in top 20-30% of the world doing this.
 The journey to get from here to being the best is hard and I'm not sure if I'm going to be able to do it.

+The field also suffers a bit from the [Red Queen effect](https://fs.blog/the-red-queen-effect/) on the applied side of things.
+I'm not sure if I want to keep doing it 5, 10, or 20 years from now.
+I started doing Machine Learning because I was interested in the field and I was curious about how it would work.

+It's no longer about the thrill of solving a puzzle/problem anymore.
+The roles I've access to, have the drudgery of making the same pipelines work in similar ways and then applying them to different problems.

 I'd much rather add another skill and get to the top 25% in it -- and then quickly rise to the top on it's intersection.
 This will also be easier as I've tons of novelty and new ideas to learn.

-Since analytics roles are neither well respected nor well paid, I'd rather be a platform/data enginer than a data analyst.
+Since analytics roles are neither well respected nor well paid, the process of elimination works.
+I'd rather be a platform enginer than a data/product analyst.

 ### Competition